fpetkovski/thanos/docs/components/query.md

                                  = max(rangeSeconds / 250, defaultStep)).
                                  This will not work from Grafana, but Grafana has __step variable which can be used.
+      --query.enable-x-functions
+                                 Whether to enable extended rate functions
+                                 (xrate, xincrease and xdelta).
+Only has effect when used with Thanos engine.
       --query.lookback-delta=QUERY.LOOKBACK-DELTA
                                  The maximum lookback duration for retrieving
                                  metrics during expression evaluations.